Premiere in parliament

 As part of the celebrations to mark October 26, Rosenkranz made his first appearance as host at the open day in Parliament.

-With Orbán, Rosenkranz is now meeting a no less controversial guest in the House - the Hungarian prime minister is known to be fiercely anti-EU, is considered a friend of Russian President Vladimir Putin and relies on right-wing allies.
+With Orbán, who is said to have asked Rosenkranz himself for the meeting, the new President of the National Council is now bringing a no less controversial guest into the House - Orbán is known to like to take shots at the EU, is considered a friend of Russian President Vladimir Putin and relies on right-wing allies.

 However, his right-wing nationalist Fidesz party has recently come under increasing pressure at home in Hungary and is neck and neck with the conservative opposition party Tisza in the polls.
 For the first time in almost 20 years, Fidesz was even trailing in two polls.